Chiasso scandal: In Ticino

-Fabio Vassali, President of the Council of State of the Canton of Ticino, elected in 1975 on the Christian Democratic Party list, was forced to resign on June 19, 1977.
-Fabio Vassali had previously been a partner in the Maspoli & Noseda law firm and was directly involved in Texon's business with Credit Suisse in Chiasso.
-National Councillor Jean Ziegler had intervened with the Federal Council a few days earlier to find out about Fabio Vassali's involvement, who subsequently issued an official statement denying having had any dealings with Texon.
-A few days later, following a question from the socialist deputy Storelli on Fabio Vassali's tax situation, the tax authorities discovered that Fabio Vassali had allegedly received considerable sums from Texon without declaring them to the tax authorities.
+Fabio Vassalli, President of the Council of State of the Canton of Ticino, elected in 1975 on the Christian Democratic Party list, was forced to resign on June 19, 1977.
+Fabio Vassalli had previously been a partner in the Maspoli & Noseda law firm and was directly involved in Texon's business with Credit Suisse in Chiasso.
+National Councillor Jean Ziegler had intervened with the Federal Council a few days earlier to find out about Fabio Vassalli's involvement, who subsequently issued an official statement denying having had any dealings with Texon.
+A few days later, following a question from the socialist deputy Storelli on Fabio Vassalli's tax situation, the tax authorities discovered that Fabio Vassalli had allegedly received considerable sums from Texon without declaring them to the tax authorities.

 On May 29, 1979, on the second day of the Credit Suisse trial, the Croci-Torti case came to the fore.
-Luigi Croci-Torti, a smuggler, had opened several accounts with Credit Suisse in Chiasso as early as the 1970s, and it turned out that Fabio Vassali had been the director of many of Luigi Croci-Torti's companies and that a bond of friendship existed between them.
+Luigi Croci-Torti, a smuggler, had opened several accounts with Credit Suisse in Chiasso as early as the 1970s, and it turned out that Fabio Vassalli had been the director of many of Luigi Croci-Torti's companies and that a bond of friendship existed between them.